Expert intracellular microelectrode assays for action potential recordings

 The action potential is the consequence of the movement of ions through the different transmembrane ionic channels of the heart.
 To investigate the repercussion of mixed ion channel effects on cardiac electrical activity and assess cardiac safety, it is possible to record the cardiac action potential using the intracellular microelectrode technique.
 In vitro action potential recordings constitute convincing models of predictive drug-induced Torsades de pointes (TdP) and re-entry arrhythmias.

 The microelectrode technique is not mandatory according to the ICH S7B guideline, which still focuses on hERG and QT assays and positions this model in follow-up studies.
 However, other factors have also been linked to the induction of severe arrhythmias.
-This explains why International Health agencies have been working with pharmaceutical companies for over two years now in order to revise current ICH regulations and strengthen the position of in vitro and in silico models (CiPA).
+This explains why International Health agencies have been working with pharmaceutical companies for over four years now in order to revise current ICH regulations and strengthen the position of in vitro and in silico models (CiPA).

 The right study model for all your action potential recordings